ropensci-archive/roweb2/content/technotes/2020-05-07-code-highlighting/index.md

 You could also [whip up some code to conditionally load supplementary highlight.js languages](https://github.com/ropensci/roweb2/pull/637).

-A big downside of client-side syntax highlighting is loading time: it appears quite fast if your internet connection isn't poor, but you might have noticed code blocks changing aspect when loading a web page (first unstyled, then styled).
+A big downside of client-side syntax highlighting is loading time: it appears quite fast if your internet connection isn't poor, but you might have noticed code blocks changing aspect when loading a web page (first not styled, then styled).
 Moreover, Hugo now supports, and uses by default, an alternative that we'll describe in the following subsection and take advantage of in this post's second section.

 #### Server-side syntax highlighting